Our companies are backed by the Best Pick Guarantee. Call one today!

-- Try not to aerate after an extended period of rainfall; soil that is too wet will stick to the inside of the tines instead of falling easily back to the lawn.
+- Avoid aerating immediately after an extended period of rainfall; soil that is too wet will stick to the inside of the tines instead of falling easily back into the lawn.

 - Mark sprinkler heads, cables, septic lines, and any other obstacle that may be in the way while aerating.

-You can leave the soil plugs on the lawn because they decompose and filter back into the holes left by the aeration machine.
+- Leave the soil plugs on the lawn to decompose and filter back into the holes left by the aeration machine.
 Your lawn mower will often break them up and help work them back into the soil within two to three weeks.

-Applying fertilizer immediately after aerating your lawn will put nutrients into your grass roots.
+- Apply fertilizer immediately after aerating your lawn to put nutrients into your grass roots.
 This allows the grass to better prepare for summer heat.
 Growing a thick, healthy lawn is useful in preventing weeds as well.

-You can also reseed your lawn following aeration.
-Reseeding is especially helpful in areas of the lawn where the grass is thin.
+- Reseed your lawn, especially in areas of the lawn where the grass is thin.
 The seeds mix with the soil plugs and have better access to non-compacted soil following aeration.

 The Bottom Line

 Aeration is an important part of keeping your lawn healthy and beautiful.
 Whether you do it yourself or hire a Best Pick lawn expert, don’t let this task fall to the wayside.

 Remember that good things take time—and that includes your lawn.
 After your lawn is aerated, be patient.
 You probably won’t see instant results.
 While root growth and the overall health of your lawn begin to improve immediately following aeration, visual results are more visible after two or three aerations.

 Stay on top of your lawn care with proper fertilization, irrigation, and pesticide practices, and you’ll be well on your way to creating a thick, green, and beautiful lawn.